Oklahoma vs. West Virginia NCAA Football Odds, Plays and Insights | September 25, 2021

 West Virginia Stats and Trends

-- When West Virginia records more than 17.0 points, it is 2-1 against the spread and 2-1 overall.
+- When West Virginia puts up more than 17.0 points, it is 2-1 against the spread and 2-1 overall.

-- When West Virginia totals more than 319.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- West Virginia is 2-1 against the spread and 2-1 overall when the team totals over 319.3 yards.

-- This season the Mountaineers have turned the ball over seven times, while the Sooners have forced 7 turnovers.
+- The Mountaineers have seven turnovers this season, equal to the number of takeaways for the Sooners.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.